Are our expectations of dogs truly realistic or fair?

 Now ask yourself:

+Would you expect a toddler to sit calmly everywhere you go?
+Would you expect a teenager to regulate emotions without guidance or practice?
 Would you expect yourself to be calm, focused, and socially appropriate 100% of the time, especially in unfamiliar, overwhelming, or stressful environments?

-We donโt expect perfection from ourselves or our children.
+We don’t expect perfection from ourselves or our children.
 So why do we expect it from our dogs?

 Dogs Are Learning, Too

 Dogs are sentient beings with emotions, needs, fears, and learning curves.
-Theyโre doing their best to live in a human world with no rulebook, no shared language, and often very little freedom to choose what feels safe or right to them.
+They’re doing their best to live in a human world with no rulebook, no shared language, and often very little freedom to choose what feels safe or right to them.

 Yet we often expect: